daattali/statsTerrorismProject/terrorism.md

 October 2013
 UBC STAT545A Final Project_

-**Note 1:** All the data and code required to create this report are available on [GitHub](https://github.com/daattali/statsTerrorismProject).
+**Note:** All the data and code required to create this report are available on [GitHub](https://github.com/daattali/statsTerrorismProject).
-**Note 2:** I know long tables are boring and annoying to look at and take up tons of vertical space, so [here](http://rpubs.com/daattali/statsTerrorismProjectNoTables) is an identical version of this report without the few long tables.

 Summary
 ---------